Kammermusik (Hindemith): Background

 Between 1921 and 1927, the majority of Germany's composers were writing nationalistic music, as Germany was recovering from World War I. Many Germans were shocked by the Armistice, and one particular soldier, Adolf Hitler, blamed it on Germany's lack of cultural unity.
 Over the course of his rise to political power, he repeatedly brought this up, with an emphasis on Richard Wagner, a composer whom he believed to be representative of true German culture.

 Hindemith was not among the composers writing for the cause of cultural unification; his works were largely exploratory of the wind medium.
 Throughout his Kammermusik, he repeatedly used wind instruments.
 He utilized wind instruments in both works from Op.
 24, with Kleine Kammermusik, Op.
 24, No. 2, being a wind quintet for flute, oboe, clarinet, horn and bassoon.
 This work was experimenting with jazz and looking towards his colleague and friend Igor Stravinsky, who coincidentally also explored jazz with his Three Pieces for Solo Clarinet (1918).
 Its third movement was the result of a letter he received from an American composer describing jazz.
 In Hindemith's Kleine Kammermusik, Op.
-24, No. 2, the composer alludes to Stravinsky by utilizing repeated patterns, similar to repetitive patterns in a groove-like rhythm in that movement.
-Hindemith references jazz in movement titles such as "Shimmy" and "Ragtime".
-The exploration of jazz by both Stravinsky and Hindemith reflects Ravel's practice of using Basque dance music.
+24, No. 2, the composer alludes to Stravinsky by utilizing repeated patterns, similar to repetitive patterns in a groove-like rhythm in that movement.The exploration of jazz by both Stravinsky and Hindemith reflects Ravel's practice of using Basque dance music.
 This work in particular would go on to become a staple in the wind quintet literature.

 The six concertos of Kammermusik have been compared to Bach's Brandenburg Concertos.
 Hindemith pursued polyphony and a "Baroque stability of motion" as neo-Bachian elements, in a "post-war reaction against the twin emotional excesses of Romanticism and Expressionism".
 Some musicologists and performers count only the numbered works as Hindemith's Kammermusiken, excluding the wind quintet.